-If reading in Italian has become too much for you, you may not have been using the right content and should think about changing it.
+If reading in Italian has become too challenging for you, you might not have been using the right content and should consider making a change.

 There are countless ways to learn new vocabulary and grammar at an intermediate level of Italian, but the most important thing you need to keep in mind is this fundamental principle: reading the right content at the right level.

-Don’t worry.
-You will not need to have an excellent command of the Italian language.
+Don’t worry; you don’t need to have an excellent command of the Italian language.
 You won’t have to sit and look up every second word in the dictionary.
-If you choose the right material, reading can be a fun way to learn Italian at any level.
+If you choose the right material, reading can be a fun and rewarding way to take your Italian to new heights.

 Remember that the learning content you use doesn’t have to be authentic in order for you to make steady progress in your Italian studies.
 The appropriate level for you should be slightly higher than your current one, challenging but not excessively so.
-Overwhelming takes the fun out of things!
+Overwhelming content takes the fun out of learning.

 Why are short stories an effective learning tool?

-Passive learning: read it and listen to the content once.
+Passive learning: read it and listen to the content only once.

 - Read it.